Harvey Weinstein due back in court for hearing ahead of retrial

 The sexual assault and harassment allegations against Weinstein turbocharged the #MeToo movement in 2017.

 The 72-year-old former producer co-founded the film and television production companies Miramax and The Weinstein Company.
-He produced such films as “Shakespeare in Love” and “The Crying Game.”
+He produced films including “Shakespeare in Love” and “The Crying Game.”

 Follow Philip Marcelo at twitter.com/philmarcelo.